-Sen. Kamala Harris, whose campaign cut staff in last month’s drastic overhaul, is now polling at just 3%, tying her to Michael Bloomberg for fifth place among the presidential nominees of the Democratic Party — according to a poll released Friday — even though Bloomberg has not even officially announced his candidacy for 2020.
+Sen. Kamala Harris, whose campaign cut staff in a dramatic restructuring last month, is now polling at just 3 percent, tying her with Michael Bloomberg for fifth place among the Democratic Party’s presidential nominees — according to a poll released Friday — even though Bloomberg hasn’t even formally announced his 2020 candidacy.

-And now Harris could face another problem: a second report Friday identified internal strife at Harris’ Baltimore campaign headquarters, with several helpers calling for the resignation of campaign manager Juan Rodriguez after his decision to lay off field staff in several states at the end of October and dedicating Harris’ already diminishing campaign war chest to a seven-figure television ad campaign before the Fe campaign.
+And now Harris may be facing another problem: A second report Friday described internal strife at Harris’ Baltimore campaign headquarters, with several aides calling for campaign manager Juan Rodriguez’s resignation following his late October decision to lay off field staffers in several states and dedicate Harris’ already dwindling campaign war chest to a seven-figure TV ad campaign before the February Iowa caucus.

-In a poll conducted by Reuters/Ipsos on Nov.
-12-14, Harris and Bloomberg were blocked.
-Although not yet a declared candidate, Bloomberg, the former mayor of New York City and multimillionaire business and media mogul, launched a massive $100 million digital ad campaign for President Trump on Friday.
+Harris and Bloomberg were deadlocked in a Reuters/Ipsos poll conducted Nov.
+12-14.
+Though not yet a declared candidate, Bloomberg, the former New York City mayor and billionaire business and media mogul, launched a massive $100 million digital ad campaign Friday targeting President Trump.

-In an October 30 campaign memo from Fox News, Rodriguez said several dozen employees would be laid off at the Baltimore headquarters of the campaign — as would volunteers in New Hampshire, Nevada, and California — in an attempt to go “all-in” in Iowa.
-He also said the campaign was aimed at dedicating $1 million in the weeks leading up to the Feb.
-3 caucus to a media campaign, a sum now deemed unlikely given the meager support from Harris.
+Rodriguez said in an Oct.
+30 campaign memo obtained by Fox News that several dozen people would be laid off at the campaign’s Baltimore headquarters — as would volunteers in New Hampshire, Nevada, and California — in an effort to go “all-in” in Iowa.
+He also said the campaign aimed to dedicate $1 million to a media campaign in the weeks before the Feb.
+3 caucus, a figure now considered unlikely given Harris’ lackluster funding.

-Three additional staff members have been laid off and another quit at Harris’ campaign headquarters in Baltimore in recent days, unnamed aides said Friday to Politico.
-They said that several helpers approached campaign chair Maya Harris, the sister of the nominee, to pressure Rodriguez to step down, arguing that his poor leadership was responsible for the recent problems of the campaign.
+Three additional staff members were laid off and another quit in recent days at Harris’ campaign headquarters in Baltimore, unnamed aides told Politico on Friday.
+They said several aides have approached campaign chair Maya Harris, the candidate’s sister, to force Rodriguez to step down, claiming his failed leadership is responsible for the campaign’s recent troubles.

-But others praised Rodriguez, claiming that even before she first announced her candidacy in January, he was loyal to Harris.
-She pointed Maya Harris ‘ fingers, who shared responsibility for leadership with Rodriguez.
+But others defended Rodriguez, saying he’s been loyal to Harris even before she first announced her candidacy in January.
+They pointed fingers at Maya Harris, who shared leadership responsibility with Rodriguez.

-“He had all the burden with none of the authority from the start of this race.
-He’s running this race with at least one, if not two, hands tied behind his back,” said Rodriguez’s senior campaign official.
-“He was never going to undermine her.
-He’s not the guy.
+“From the outset of this race, he has had all the responsibility with none of the authority.
+He’s been managing this race with at least one, if not two, hands tied behind his back,” a senior campaign official told Politico of Rodriguez.
+“He would never undermine her.
+He’s just not that guy.”

-The Politico report cited 12 individuals who spoke on condition of anonymity, either current or former campaign staffers or donors.
+The Politico report cited 12 individuals – who were either current or former campaign staffers or donors – who spoke on condition of anonymity.

-In the meantime, Harris crossed the country in an attempt to rescue support.
-Her campaign struggled to regain traction after an initial stand-out moment in the race during the first June Democratic debate when she challenged Biden, a front runner, about remarks he made about U.S. senators segregationist and school busing.
-After Biden and Rep. Tulsi Gabbard, D-Hawaii, challenged her record as the attorney general of California, Harris fought in the second debate.
-In subsequent debates, she struggled to shine.
+Meanwhile, Harris has been crisscrossing the country to try to salvage support.
+Her campaign has struggled to regain traction after an initial stand-out moment in the race during the first Democratic debate in June when she challenged Biden, a frontrunner, over comments he made about segregationist U.S. senators and school busing.
+Harris struggled in the second debate after Biden and Rep. Tulsi Gabbard, D-Hawaii, challenged her record as California’s attorney general.
+She struggled to shine in subsequent debates.